Great Cobar mine: Mine ventilation and dewatering

-Ventilation of the workings was also becoming a problem, due to the lack of mine development work; in 1913, the Inspector of Mines issued a compulsory order that the Great Cobar excavate a drive connecting its workings to the neighbouring North Cobar workings, to improve ventilation in the mine.
-Ground water was also a problem, 40,000 gallons per day of corrosive saline water needed to be pumped out of the workings, using three electric pumps.
+Ventilation of the workings was also becoming a problem due to the lack of mine development work; in 1913, the Inspector of Mines issued a compulsory order requiring the Great Cobar to excavate a drive connecting its workings to the neighbouring North Cobar workings to improve ventilation.
+Groundwater was also a problem; 40,000 gallons per day of corrosive saline water needed to be pumped out of the workings, using three electric pumps.

 Mullock and collapsing workings

 Mullock was needed for backfilling, to raise the floor level of underground stopes, as miners extracted the ore, and to stabilize worked-out areas.
 There was a separate mullock shaft, down which mullock was dropped to the 300-foot level, from where it was distributed, as fill to raise the floor level of stopes as these were mined out.
-Coal ash from the steam boilers as used to supplement the mullock.
+Coal ash from the steam boilers is used to supplement the mullock.
 In 1911, work began on an open-cut quarry, intended only as a source of mullock, not mineral ore.
 At first sight, this may seem a strange and wasteful practice, but in those times, with the ore being smelted in furnaces, much of the gangue material ended up in the form of slag, not mullock or tailings.
 Solidified slag was not suitable for mullocking.

-Even with the quarry, the mullocking of the underground workings was not sufficient to prevent a large ground movement or "creep", in 1913, extending from the mine's No.9 level to the surface, which resulted in the destruction of the workings above No. 9 level, and the inability to access some ore reserves.
+Even with the quarry, the mullocking of the underground workings was not sufficient to prevent a large ground movement or "creep", in 1913, extending from the mine's No.9 level to the surface, which destroyed the workings above No. 9 level, and the inability to access some ore reserves.
 The loss of the ability to work those levels of the mine imposed another constraint on the amount of ore that could be produced, a significant impact for the struggling mine.